Get the Recipe

 I can't help but laugh when I think of polenta, the Italian corn porridge.
-Everyone always repeats the same old rules for making it—make sure the liquid is boiling before adding the polenta, and then stir nonstop until it's done.
+Everyone always repeats the same old rules for making it—make sure the liquid is boiling before adding the polenta, then stir nonstop until it's done.
 And yet, of all the things worth knowing about how to cook great polenta, those might be two of the least important (and, frankly, partially incorrect) lessons.
 How can the wisdom around such a simple food get so universally bungled?

 I want to rewrite some of these rules and set the record straight.
-First, if the things you've heard about polenta have left you too intimidated to cook it, I want to assure you: it couldn't be easier.
+First, if the things you've heard about polenta have left you too intimidated to cook it, I want to assure you: It couldn't be easier.
 Yes, it does require some attention as it cooks, but not more than, say, steel-cut oatmeal.
 Don't fret about constant stirring or unconquerable lumps.
-Those are practically non-issues.
+Those are practically nonissues.

-What is Polenta Anyway?
+What Is Polenta, Anyway?

 Long before corn was brought from the Americas to Europe, polenta was already a staple food—it just wasn't made from corn, obviously.
-The name originally comes from the Latin word for pearled grain (like barley), and the dish, a gruel that could be made with all sorts of grains and legumes, dates to Roman times.
+The name originally comes from the Latin word for "pearled grain" (like barley), and the dish, a gruel that could be made with all sorts of grains and legumes, dates to Roman times.

-A lot of stores sell quick or instant polenta, which is either made from an incredibly fine grind of cornmeal or from pre-cooked polenta that's then dried and processed into a flour that can be rapidly reconstituted and put on the table within minutes.
+A lot of stores sell quick or instant polenta, which is made either from an incredibly fine grind of cornmeal or from precooked polenta that's then dried and processed into a flour that can be rapidly reconstituted and put on the table within minutes.
 While I recognize the convenience a product like that offers, I'll be honest: I've never met a quick-cooking polenta I've liked.
 Personally, I'd rather just not eat polenta than settle for that stuff.

 The Common Refrains

 The second is that you should add your polenta to your water in a thin stream while whisking constantly in order to prevent lumps.
-This is generally true if you're starting with boiling water and dry polenta, but as we'll see in a bit, it's not true for all cases (and in fact, my favorite method of making polenta involves no boiling water or slow addition of polenta at all).
+This is generally true if you're starting with boiling water and dry polenta, but, as we'll see in a bit, it's not true for all cases (and, in fact, my favorite method of making polenta involves no boiling water or slow addition of polenta at all).

-The third thing you hear over and over is that you have to stir the polenta non-stop until it's done.
+The third thing you hear over and over is that you have to stir the polenta nonstop until it's done.
 This is another rule that simply isn't true.
 If you don't stir polenta at all, it will stick to the bottom of the pot and eventually burn, while a skin can form on top that will create lumps once stirred back in.
 Both of these issues are solved by frequent—but not constant—stirring.
 If you're making polenta, it's enough to give it a good stir every few minutes.
 The rest of the time, you're free to prepare the rest of whatever it is that you're cooking.
 If you do get a skin on top that creates lumps, vigorously stirring with a firm whisk will get rid of them.